 Why is dental health during pregnancy important?

 It is important to take care of your teeth and gums during pregnancy for the following reasons:

-- Hormonal changes occur during pregnancy that can affect your gums.
-Bacteria along your gum line can cause your gums to become swollen and inflamed.
+- Hormonal changes during pregnancy can affect your gums causing them to become more sensitive, swollen and red.
+This is called “pregnancy gingivitis” or gum disease.

 How can I keep my teeth and gums healthy?

 Your teeth can be affected by what you eat and drink, how often you eat and drink, how long the food stays on your teeth and how long plaque builds up on your teeth.
 Plaque is the sticky film that contains bacteria.

 - Brush your teeth at least twice a day with toothpaste that contains fluoride